AltziTS007/demo_navi/README.md

 Finally we can see our robot moving autonomously.
 To begin, do again the step one without running **teleop_twist_keyboard** and step two after that we can launch amcl ```roslaunch amcl amcl_omni.launch```.

-:warning: :warning: *Every bug you encouter, address it to the Issues section above.* :warning: :warning:
+:warning: *Every bug you encouter, address it to the Issues section above.* :warning:

-Thank you! :heart:
+Thank you!

 ### Sources from GitHub: